Mirasaki/discord.js-bot-template/README.md

 ![Docker Pulls](https://img.shields.io/docker/pulls/mirasaki/discord-bot-template)
 ![version](https://img.shields.io/github/v/release/Mirasaki/discord.js-bot-template)

+---

 This is a bot template using [discord.js](https://github.com/discordjs/discord.js "discord.js on Github") for quickly and easily creating powerful [Discord](https://discord.com/ "Official Discord Website") bots.
 You don't need much Javascript experience to get started on a project using this template.
 Not sure where to start?
 Come join my [Discord Server](https://discord.mirasaki.dev "Mirasaki Development on Discord"), where I'll try and answer all the questions you have.

+---

 With [Message Content Access becoming a privileged intent](https://support-dev.discord.com/hc/en-us/articles/4404772028055-Message-Content-Access-Deprecation-for-Verified-Bots "source") I thought I'd build a template where you're ready to start working on commands after installing it.
 This template currently doesn't listen to the `messageCreate` event.
 Update Slash Commands by using the `/deploy` command or altering the environmental variables.
 It also uses the latest Discord features, like auto-complete, buttons, modals, and other components.

+---

+Uses [Semantic Release](https://github.com/semantic-release/semantic-release) so you can easily determine if it's appropriate for you to [update](#updating) the bot

 ---